 Common Name: Pacific Silverweed

-Potentilla egedei is a Perennial up to 0.50 metres tall.
+Potentilla egedei is a perennial plant that can grow up to 0.50 metres tall.

 E. Asia.
 Western N. America - Alaska to California..

 Coastal dunes, beaches, sand flats, marsh edges and streambanks, occasionally inland, from Alaska to California[

 Easily grown in a well-drained loam, preferring a position in full sun but tolerating shade[

 ].
 Prefers an alkaline soil but tolerates a slightly acid soil[